nocoolnicksleft/mail.exe/ReadMe.txt

 Comments and suggestions are welcome, although i cant promise to fulfill any particular needs.
-If you like this tool and make use of it in a production environment i ask you to send me a picture-postcard from whereever you live to:
+If you like this tool and make use of it in a production environment send me an encouraging email message.

-Bjoern Seip
-COMLINE AG
-Heselstuecken 28
-22453 Hamburg
-Germany

 =====================================================================================
 Syntax